ManurajSiddhu/linux_skills_showcase/process-management.md

 A **process** is simply a running program in Linux.

-Linux admins and DevOps engineers must know how to:
+Linux admins and engineers must know how to:

 - Monitor processes
 - Kill unwanted tasks